iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 > Note that you can use `dvc install` to set up a Git hooks that automate common
 > actions, like checking out DVC-tracked data after every Git checkout.

-## Backing up & sharing
+## Storing and sharing

-You can **upload** DVC-tracked data or models with `dvc push`, so they're safely backed up on [remote storage](/doc/command-reference/remote).
+You can **upload** DVC-tracked data or models with `dvc push`, so they're safely stored [remotely](/doc/command-reference/remote).
 This also means they can be retrieved on other environments later.

 <details>